Confrontation (1992 - to date)

 Under clothless lights

-We grip rusty rails of fallen ideas
+We grip rusty rails and fallen ideas

-And breathe fresh air in controlled purchases;
+And breathe fresh air in consumerism

 Our fulfilment lies in concrete